rsmmr/hilti/hilti/doc/internals/extending.rst

   * Decorate a function with ~~makeTypeInfo to initialize the types ~~TypeInfo.

-  * Decorate a function with ~~convertConstToLLVM if you want to support constants for your type (see below).
+  * Decorate a function with ~~convertCtorValToLLVM if you want to support constants for your type (see below).

   * Decorate a function with ~~convertTypeToLLVM if it's a ~~StorageType.